Note: This is an excerpt of The Boundless, a novel.

 Bliss was on sale, along with ecstasy and adrenaline highs.
 These were not actual drugs, though they could function that way.
 Rather, they were experiences, memories, dreams, thoughts, and inspirations of the sellers, stored mentally and sold as commodities to people who would experience them as if personally living them.
 One teenage girl sold the experience of her first kiss.
 A vibrant young woman hawked the adrenaline rushes of her near-death experiences while skydiving and bungee-jumping.
 A disheveled, wild-eyed man offered the surreal images of his dreams and inspirations, speaking in a bizarre style: Every other sentence was a repeat of the prior, but with the words reordered in reverse.
-He clearly had spent far too much time on this side of the Rift.
+He clearly had spent far too much time on this side of the Shroud.
 Various people sold emotions and sensations from the bedroom, the highs of narcotics and hallucinogenic drugs, and other risqué commodities.
 Isabel saw none crossing the forbidden line, but everyone knew certain experiences could be found deep within the black market, from soul-stealing to murder and worse.

 An expression of disdain crossed Kurst’s face.
 At times, he averted his eyes from merchants.
 He looked uncomfortable, though Isabel wondered if she was projecting her own feelings.
 People could do what they want with their lives, but she didn’t have to like it.

 The market’s third level proved far less populated, and they found their mark in an isolated corner, lying in a striped hammock woven from a dozen colors.
 Utari cut an unobtrusive figure in worn blue jeans and lightweight sneakers, her dark hair hanging straight about features derived from somewhere in the cross-section of southeast Asia and Oceania.

 “I came to find a Finder,” Kurst greeted her.